IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 It takes **2 to 3** business days to complete a template copy/onboarding request.
 You will be notified by the support agent when the template is available in all TechZone supported regions.

-Next Steps: Update your environment configuration settings and Terraform Variables Overriding
+Next Steps: Update your environment configuration settings and Terraform Variables Overriding.

 **Settings**